clowwindy/tcp_evil/README.md

 TCP-EVIL Congestion control algorithm, based on very few modifications to tcp_hybla

+This module is for Linux 3.2, Debian 7.
+Use `apt-get source` your kernel on Debian 7 to get the code for the same kernel version.

 Modifications are simple:

 1. in slow start phase, increase speed more quickly